davidcassany/elemental/docs/configuration-directory.md

 Check [Elemental and Ignition Integration](./ignition-integration.md) for further details about Ignition being used in the scope of Elemental.

 > [!NOTE]
-> The inclusion of an external Butane configuration file is not considered to be an stable part of the Elemental user interface.
+> The inclusion of an external Butane configuration file is not considered to be a stable part of the Elemental user interface.
 Butane configuration
-> could be surperseded by a native Elemental declaration in the future.
+> could be superseded by a native Elemental declaration in the future.

 ## Kubernetes